Continuing the weekly serialization of

 In the year of 1587 the plague came to the good folk of Lancashire.
 This was bad, but the return of our gallant & sun bronzed adventurers cheered up the county no end.
 Stanley, especially, would have cut a dashing image; 25 years old, fully tanned & full of exciting tales from his travels.
 He may even have taken his great friend Shakespeare with him to Lancashire.
 Our young bard was 23, fresh from a Grand Tour, & flush with the creativity that would soon manifest itself as some of the greatest plays the world has ever seen.
+Some plays were being penned already, some may have only been a title, some were yet to be born; but there seems an incredible dedication by Shakespeare to recording as many details of the Grand Tour is possible in his plays.
 As our party arrived at Knowsley, Shakespeare’s knapsack would have contained the manuscript copies of his & Stanley’s co-written plays, such as Titus Andronicus, & Pericles.
 They may even have been performed that Christmas at Knowsley when the Household Books record ‘Sir Thomas hesketh plaiers.’
 No evidence exists for these players having performed the early Stanley-Shakespeare plays, but it certainly feels right, & if so, the events surrounding their debut as playwrights were recorded in December 1587;

 On fryday my Lord the earle came home from cowrte & the same night came my Lord bishoppe, mr stewarde mr recyver mr foxe, on saturday Sir Thomas hesketh plaiers went awaie